 May’s Van is a small charity that provides meals to people experiencing homelessness.

-The charity is looking to appoint Pelegrin as a member of their board.
-Before appointing him, they check the ASIC Disqualified Persons Register and the ACNC’s list of disqualified persons.
-They find that he isn’t listed on either list, and also ask him to sign a declaration saying that he is eligible to be a member of their board.
+The charity is looking to appoint Pelegrin as a member of its board.
+Before appointing him, the board members check the ASIC Disqualified Persons Register and the ACNC’s list of disqualified persons.
+They find that he isn’t listed on either list, and also ask him to sign a declaration saying that he is eligible to be a member of the board.